 - 12 As a doctor, you should act in the patient's best interests at all times.
-In a medical emergency, this involves assessing the situation at hand and deciding what the most appropriate course of action should be for the patient you are called to assist. - 13 Assess whether any actions you take or recommend could harm the patient.
+In a medical emergency, this involves assessing the situation at hand and deciding what the most appropriate course of action should be for the patient you are called to assist. - 2 See section 8(3) of the Health Practitioners Competence Assurance Act 2003. - 3 See Right 4 of the Code of Health and Disability Services Consumers' Rights. - 4 See section 151 'Duty to provide necessaries and protect from injury' in the Crimes Act 1961.

+- 13 Assess whether any actions you take or recommend could harm the patient.
 Evaluate the risks of harm to ensure that they do not outweigh the benefits to the patient. - 14 In a medical emergency, time is critical, and it may not be practical in the circumstances to obtain the patient's consent before initiating treatment.
 If you proceed to treat the patient without their consent, it is best practice to document your actions and discuss them with the patient and their family/whānau when appropriate.
+You should also brief the health professional taking over the patient's care.